 Workers Leaving the Lumière Factory (1895)

 Director: Louis Lumière.
-Building on the new photography inventions of Thomas Edison, the Lumière Brothers took the Kinetoscope and created their own called the “Cinematograph” which they used to shoot short (two minutes or less) clips like this one of factory workers leaving for the day.
+Building on the new photography inventions of Thomas Edison, the Lumière Brothers took the Kinetoscope and created their own version of it called the “Cinematograph” which they used to capture short clips (two minutes or less) like this short movie of factory workers leaving for the day.

 L’arroseur arrosé (1895)